hiroshimamiya/EPIB685/README.md

 **Review of other projects** (Assignment 3b)
 Your group will be assigned two projects from other groups to review.
 Based on the presentation slides and oral presentation, your group will provide constructive review and suggestions.
 The details of this will be discussed in class.
 The submitted presentation and oral presentation will not be assessed, but the quality of your group's reviews of others’ will be.
-The course instructors will review and provide additional feedback of needed to make sure that everyone receives adequate and useful guidance in order to finalise their project writings.
+The course instructors will review and provide additional feedback of needed to make sure that everyone receives adequate and useful guidance in order to finalize their project writing.

 **Presentation **and written **description** of project**** (Assignment 3a and 3c) should follow the following components: